 Nonetheless, we can see more descriptions of the types of forklift accidents and how the government takes action against employers that violate the rules.

 Common Types of Forklift Accident Injuries

-Here are some common ways that employees can be injured by forklift:
+Here are some common ways that forklifts can injure employees: